What people mean by black mold

 When you need a professional remediation team

-Call a remediation team when any of these apply: visible mold larger than 10 square feet, mold inside walls or behind drywall, mold following water damage to porous materials (drywall, carpet padding, insulation, subfloor), mold near or in HVAC systems, mold returning after a previous cleanup, mold accompanied by ongoing respiratory symptoms, or mold in a property you plan to sell.
-Porous materials cannot be cleaned — they have to be removed and replaced.
-HVAC-spread mold contaminates ductwork and recirculates spores through the whole house.
-Both scenarios require containment and HEPA filtration to prevent spreading the problem during removal.
+Call a remediation team when any of these apply: visible mold larger than 10 square feet, mold inside walls or behind drywall, mold following water damage to porous materials, mold near or in HVAC systems, mold returning after a previous cleanup, mold accompanied by occupant health concerns, or mold in a property you plan to sell.
+Porous materials often need removal rather than surface cleaning.
+HVAC-related mold concerns require careful inspection, containment planning, and HEPA filtration during removal.

 Why bleach is not the right answer